sw-song/Tech-Trends-2020/README.md

-# Intro
-Fastcampus - live online project
+# Fastcampus - live online project with Teddy

 ## To do
 1. **Setting** / github, Google Colaboratory, Source tree